Clustering4Ever/Clustering4Ever/README.md

 * Meta heuristic
 * Rough Set Features selection

-### What structure is recommended for best performances
+### What data structures are recommended for best performances

 * ArrayBuffer as vectors are a good start
-* ArrayBuffer or ParArray as vector containers are also recommended
+* ArrayBuffer or ParArray as vectors containers are also recommended